BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ## ⚠️ WARNING

+### Sentience Level: Do Not Lower

+Please do not reduce the Sentience Level of Shitty Clock™.
+The application requires maximum sentience to allocate compute toward neutralizing localized temporal distortions caused by routine use.
+Lowering the dial reduces containment capacity, increases distortion spillover, and slows remediation cycles.
+Really folks, be considerate.

 You have already violated several clauses just by reading this README.
 We recommend you:

 1. Close this tab